 A Plan for Pilsen and Little Village

-Pilsen and Little Village are thriving urban neighborhoods located in Chicago's Lower West Side and South Lawndale community areas.
+Pilsen and Little Village are thriving urban neighborhoods located in Chicago's Lower West Side and South Lawndale community areas, respectively.
 While each neighborhood has its own unique history, culture, assets, and challenges, they also share many similarities.
-Both play important roles as vibrant centers of Mexican life in Chicago and the Midwest.
+Both play important roles as vibrant centers of Mexican life in Chicago and the region.
 Both serve as important job centers and have a significant portion of their land designated for industrial activity.
 And both share similar concerns and goals for the future.
-Among others, these include: improving and expanding access to parks and open space; promoting sustainable business and retail development; and expanding housing options.
+Among others, these include: improving and expanding access to parks and open space; expanding housing options; and promoting sustainable business and retail development.

 The planning process, which will last approximately 18 months, includes three phases.
-The first phase will involve an analysis of the existing conditions within the communities using information gathered through public meetings, stakeholder interviews, review of previous studies, and collection of maps and data.
-Phase two will focus on setting goals and priorities based on findings from the phase one analysis.
-The final phase will combine efforts from previous phases to create a plan and develop recommended policies intended to help achieve these goals.
+The first phase will involve an analysis of the existing conditions within the communities using information gathered through review of previous studies, collection of maps and data, and stakeholder interviews.
+Phase two will focus on setting goals and priorities based on findings from community workshops and the phase one analysis.
+The final phase will build on previous phases to develop recommended policies and create the Plan.

 The public will have several opportunities to participate in the planning process.
 The City of Chicago, in partnership with CMAP, will embark on a series of outreach meetings with community leaders, business representatives, and residents from Little Village and Pilsen to solicit and incorporate local input to the planning process.
 We invite you to participate in the upcoming events.